alexmitelman/blog/content/blog/python-best-practice/Automating Python Best Practices for a New Project.md

 2 files reformatted, 2 files left unchanged.
 ```

 Remember Flake8 was complaining about some absent new lines?
-If we run out Git hook now, everything is OK.
+If we run our Git hook now, everything is OK.

 ```bash
 pre-commit run --all-files